 We primarily utilize our internal manufacturing capabilities to construct our accommodations properties.
 We capitalize direct construction, engineering and installation costs and related overhead costs for these assets.
 In addition, we capitalize interest expense depending on the size and duration of a construction project.
-Interest expense on the combined statements of income is net of capitalized interest of \$0.8 million, \$3.5 million and \$5.1 million, respectively, for the years ended December 31, 2013, 2012 and 2011.
+Interest expense on the combined statements of income is net of capitalized interest of \$3.5 million, \$5.1 million and less than \$0.1 million, respectively, for the years ended December 31, 2012, 2011 and 2010.
 Capitalized interest varies year-to-year due to the level of development spending and debt levels outstanding.
-We currently expect to spend a total of approximately \$300 million to \$350 million for capital expenditures during 2014 primarily to expand existing and develop new accommodation assets.
+Interest expense on the combined statements of income is net of capitalized interest of \$0.8 million and \$3.2 million, respectively, for the nine months ended September 30, 2013 and 2012.
+We currently expect to spend a total of approximately \$100 million to \$125 million for capital expenditures during the remainder of 2013 primarily to expand our Canadian lodges and Australian villages, to develop our lodges and villages and to purchase land for our land banking strategy.
 We expect to fund these capital expenditures with cash available, internally generated funds and borrowings under our credit facility.
 The foregoing capital expenditure forecast does not include any funds for strategic acquisitions, which we could pursue depending on the economic environment in our industry and the availability of transactions at prices deemed to be attractive to us.
+We currently expect to spend a total of approximately \$100 million to \$125 million for capital expenditures during the remainder of 2013 primarily to expand our Canadian and Australian lodges and villages, to develop our lodges and villages and to purchase land for our land banking strategy.
+We expect to fund these capital expenditures with cash available, internally generated funds and borrowings under U.S., Canadian and Australian credit facilities.
+The foregoing capital expenditure forecast does not include any funds for stra

-Net cash of \$30.3 million was provided by financing activities during 2013, primarily due to contributions from Oil States and partially offset by the repayment of all amounts outstanding under our Canadian term loan and repayments under our Australian credit facility.
-Net cash of \$1.5 million was provided by financing activities during 2012, primarily as a result of contributions from Oil States, partially offset by repayments on our Canadian term loan and Australian credit facility, payment of financing costs related to the Australian credit facility and the repayment of the remaining outstanding balance of a note with the former owners of Mountain West.
+Net cash of \$1.5 million was generated from financing activities during the year ended December 30, 2012, primarily as a result of \$15.3 million of contributions from Oil States, partially offset by \$14.1 million of term loan and other debt repayments.
+Net cash of \$69.4 million was generated from financing activities during the year ended December 30, 2012, primarily as a result of \$132.0 million of borrowings from Oil States, partially offset by \$38.1 million of repayments of revolving credit facilities and \$17.2 million of distributions to Oil States.
+Net cash of \$27.0 million was used in financing activities during the nine months ended September 30, 2013, primarily as a result of the repayment of all amounts outstanding under our Canadian term loan and repayments under our Australian credit facility, partially offset by contributions from Oil States.
+Net cash of \$9.0 million was used in financing activities during the nine months ended September 30, 2012, primarily as a result of repayments on our Canadian term loan and Australian credit facility, payment of financing costs related to the Australian credit facility and the repayment of the remaining outstanding balance of a note with the former owners of Mountain West, partially offset by contributions from Oil States.